KanoComputing/kano-debber/README.md

 	tar --strip-components 1 --show-transformed-names -xzvf tmp.tgz
 	rm tmp.tgz

-## Usage
+## Prepare system

-1\.
 If you are running `kano-debber` on your own system, you have to run the prepare script first.
 This is not needed on Kano-DevBox as it is already prepared.

 	sudo ./prepare_system.sh

-2\.
+## How it works

+`kano-debber` reads the list of repositories from the `repos` file, and the GitHub authentication token from `token`.
+The token file is optional and is only needed for private repositories.

+The `repos` file has *repository - branch* definitions on each line, grouped by *sections* defined by `[section_name]` lines.

+With each repository it can do three operations:

+1. Download - it downloads the latest version from GitHub, using the token if specified
+2. Build - it builds the .deb package using the Debian `debuild` command
+3. Install - it installs the previously built .deb package using the `gdebi` command

+`kano-debber` processes each package in the order specified in the `repos` file.
+If you would like to have specific packages installed before others, move them higher up in the repos file.

+## Usage

+To use it, you need to specify what repost to download/build/install and

 download, build and install all packages